-Antibiotics are one of the most common remedies for both people and dogs.
+Antibiotics are a common remedy for both people and dogs.
 However, many of us have our doubts about giving such drugs to a dog.
-When your dog becomes sick sometimes you just don’t know what to do.
-Of course, you want to find your K9 the best remedies available to ease their discomfort or sickness but you want to do it safely and effectively.
+When your canine becomes sick sometimes you just don’t know what to do.
+Easing their discomfort or sickness in a safe and effective manner is the goal.
 Whether it is a minor injury or a simple ailment, these incidents call for immediate treatment.

-The truth is that dogs should be given antibiotics should the need arise.
-However, owners need to observe proper caution because of the possible effects they may bring on dogs, such as allergies.
+Dogs can be given antibiotics should the need arise.
+Afterwards, owners need to observe proper caution because of the possible effects they may bring on dogs, such as allergies.

-Before giving your dog antibiotic treatment, it is best to consult a veterinarian first because there are so many variations and brands of antibiotics.
+Before giving your dog antibiotic treatment it’s best to consult a veterinarian because there are so many variations and brands of antibiotics.
 More importantly, a proper diagnosis needs to be done before anything.

 Can I give my dog antibiotics?
 Answer: Yes